vmware/load-balancer-and-ingress-services-for-kubernetes/docs/crds/hostrule.md

 Traffic would arrive with the host header as bar.com to the VIP hosting foo.region1.com and this CRD property would ensure that the request is routed appropriately to the backend service of `foo.region1.com`.

 Aliases field must contain unique FQDNs and must not contain GSLB FQDN or the root FQDN.
 Users must ensure that the `fqdnType` is set as `Exact` before setting this field.

-#### Express custom network security policy object ref
-HostRule CRD can be used to express network security policy object references.
-The network security policy object should have been created in the Avi Controller prior to this CRD creation.
-The `networkSecurityPolicy` setting, in addition to any other parameters provided in the HostRule, is only applied to Parent VSes and dedicated VSes.
-The `networkSecurityPolicy` setting does not have any effect on child VSes.

-         networkSecurityPolicy: avi-network-security-policy-ref

-***Note***
-1. This property is available only in HostRule `v1beta1` schema definition.
-2. The HostRule CRD is not aware of the misconfigurations if it is applied to Child VS while it is being created, therefore the HostRule will be `Accepted` nonetheless.
-AKO will print warning message regarding this.

-#### Enable Regular Expression in path
-When at least one of the paths in Kubernetes Ingress or OpenShift Route is a regular expression, hostrule should be defined with the `useRegex` field.
-It is an optional field.

-Based on whether a hostrule is defined with the `useRegex` field, AKO will handle the Ingress/Route in the following ways :

-1. If a hostrule is defined with the `useRegex` field set to **True** for a given host, then all paths defined for that host, regardless of what Ingress/Route they are defined on, will be considered as case-insensitive regular expressions.
-Avi will create rules for each path for regex pattern matching.

-        fqdn: test-avi.vmware.com
-        fqdnType: Exact
-        useRegex: True

-   Avi will always follow the longest match approach to match the path in the incoming request URL, against the available regex paths for the host.

-        apiVersion: networking.k8s.io/v1
-        kind: Ingress
-        metadata:
-          name: test-ingress
-        spec:
-          rules:
-          - host: test-avi.vmware.com
-            http:
-              paths:
-              - backend:
-                  service:
-                    name: my-app-0
-                    port:
-                      number: 80
-                path: /bar.*
-                pathType: ImplementationSpecific
-              - backend:
-                  service:
-                    name: my-app-1
-                    port:
-                      number: 80
-                path: /bar/foo
-                pathType: ImplementationSpecific
-          tls:
-          - hosts:
-            - test-avi.vmware.com
-            secretName: ingress-secret

-   For the above Ingress definition, if we create a hostrule with `useRegex` set to True, then :
-   a) A request that comes on the URL **https://test-avi.vmware.com/bar/foo** will be routed to backend **my-app-1**.
-   b) A request that comes on the URL **https://test-avi.vmware.com/bar/baz** will be routed to backend **my-app-0**.

-2. If a hostrule is defined with the useRegex field set to **False**, or no hostrule is defined for a host and the user specifies paths that are regular expressions in Ingress/Route for the same host, then Avi will not consider the paths as regular expressions and will create rules that will match the whole path instead of regex pattern matching.

-***Note***
-1. This property is available only in HostRule `v1beta1` schema definition.
-2. The `useRegex` field will not be supported for insecure ingress/route when AKO is running in SNI mode or SNI Dedicated mode.
-3. For secure SNI and secure SNI dedicated virtual services, pool creation may fail in Avi if regular expression paths are defined and hostrule is not defined with **useRegex** set to **True**.
-This limitation is because the naming convention for pools followed by AKO includes the path in the pool name, and Avi Controller does not allow some special characters in pool names.
-To overcome this, the user should always define a hostrule with **useRegex** set to **True** if regular expression paths are defined in secure Ingress/Route.
-If **useRegex** is **True**, AKO will create pools with encoded names even for secure SNI and secure SNI dedicated virtual services.

-#### Specifying Application Root Redirect path
-If the application root path, i.e., path `/`, for a given host, defined in Ingress or Route, is exposed on a different path in the backend and needs to be redirected, then set this field to the required path in a hostrule to redirect requests.
-This is an optional field.
-The host and query strings in the redirect URI will be kept the same.
-The port in the redirect request will be set as the front-end port specified in the ingress, and the redirect protocol will be set based on the redirect port (HTTPS for ports 443 and 6443 and HTTP for any other port).

-        fqdn: test-avi.vmware.com
-        fqdnType: Exact
-        applicationRootPath: "/foo"

-If any other path (along with the application root **/**) is also specified for the host in the Ingress/Route, then Avi will route requests for that path normally (without any redirect).
-The path used as the **applicationRootPath** should not be used as a regular path in the Ingress/Route, as it will lead to ambiguity during backend selection in Avi.

-        apiVersion: networking.k8s.io/v1
-        kind: Ingress
-        metadata:
-          name: test-ingress
-        spec:
-          rules:
-          - host: test-avi.vmware.com
-            http:
-              paths:
-              - backend:
-                  service:
-                    name: my-app-0
-                    port:
-                      number: 80
-                path: /bar
-                pathType: ImplementationSpecific
-              - backend:
-                  service:
-                    name: my-app-1
-                    port:
-                      number: 443
-                path: /
-                pathType: Exact
-          tls:
-          - hosts:
-            - test-avi.vmware.com
-            secretName: ingress-secret

-For the above Ingress definition, if we create a hostrule with `applicationRootPath` set to `/foo`, then :
-1. A request that comes on the URL **https://test-avi.vmware.com/** will first be redirected to **https://test-avi.vmware.com:443/foo** and then routed to the backend **my-app-1**.
-2. A request that comes on the URL **https://test-avi.vmware.com/bar** will be routed to backend **my-app-0**.

-***Note***
-1. This property is available only in HostRule `v1beta1` schema definition.
-2. The `applicationRootPath` field will not be supported for insecure Ingress/Route when AKO is running in SNI mode or SNI Dedicated mode.
-3. The `useRegex` and `applicationRootPath` fields can be used together; i.e., useRegex can be set to **True**, and applicationRootPath can be specified in the same hostrule, and both properties will have the same effect as described in their respective sections.

 #### Status Messages